What’s new

 Free pre-recorded webinar

-neurodiversity affirmative approaches”; discussing the latest research and what this means in practice.
+Neurodiversity affirmative approaches”; discussing the latest research and what this means in practice.

 Welcome to EPIC Think Learn.